aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who throws dirt is losing ground.
+> 🥠 Three can keep a secret, if you get rid of two.

-Last update: Fri Dec 20 05:08:48 2024
+Last update: Sat Dec 21 05:07:45 2024

 ### Let's play! 🎮